-Heat pumps are a great solution for your home comfort system because they work to provide both cooling and heating.
-Like air conditioners, heat pumps have SEER ratings and Heating Seasonal Performance Factor (HSPF) ratings for measuring heating efficiency.
+Heat pumps are a great solution for your Cincinnati or South Dayton home comfort system because they work to provide both heating and cooling.
+Heat pumps have SEER ratings like air conditioners and Heating Seasonal Performance Factor (HSPF) ratings for measuring heating efficiency.
 Higher SEER and HSPF ratings mean greater energy savings.

 Heat pumps are a very efficient alternative to electric heat.
 A heat pump works the same as an air conditioner in the summer, but it runs in reverse in the winter to heat your home.
 The system will be matched with a backup heating source, most often electric heat for those extremely cold days of winter.